neil7057/all-about-autism/README.md

         -   There is a customised error-404 page 'just in case'.

         -   There is a confirmation popup when a form is successfully submitted and a corresponding popup if the form submission is unsuccessful.
 The popup is dismissed when 'close' is slected or the user clicks outside of the form.
-The logo on the modal form also directs back to the Home Page.
+The logo on the popup form also directs back to the Home Page.

 -   ### Wireframes
 -   #### Home